steadfastengineering/magnet_link_scraper/README.md

   ```bash
   python metadata.py <magnet_link>
   ```
-  The script fetches the meta data of the supplied magnet link or links and stores the torrent name and hash into a timestamped file in the `metadata` directory.
+  The script fetches the metadata of the supplied magnet link or links and stores the torrent name and hash into a timestamped file in the `metadata` directory.

 ## Additional Information

 - You can customize the script settings (e.g., feed export format) by modifying the settings dictionary in `scrape-magnet-links.py`.
 - You may also adjust the metadata which is written to file by `metadata.py`, see libtorrent documentation for more info.
-- For further modifications or enhancements, refer to the code comments and documentation within the scripts.

 ## Magnet Link JSON Sample
 ```json